jtt9340/config-files/net.sourceforge.Zsh/README.md

   Then, you can type a substring of one of these directories and it will `cd` to the directory for you.
 For example, if you `cd` to a directory named `llvm-interpreter` a lot, then after a while typing `z llvm` will `cd` you to `llvm-interpreter`.
   I've defined my own function `j` which uses `cd` as a fallback if `z` can't find a directory with the given substring in its name.
+- [**zpm-zsh/clipboard**][zpm-zsh-clipboard]: Standardizes macOS' `pbcopy` and `pbpaste` commands to work as expected regardless of whether you are on Linux or macOS (Linux dependences: `xdg-open`, `xclip`)
+- [**zdharma-continuum/fast-syntax-highlighting**][fast-syntax-highlighting]: Syntax highlighting at the command line, also inspired by Fish.
+- [**zsh-users/zsh-history-substring-search**][zsh-history-substring-search]: At first, I didn't understand what this plugin did, because what it does is very subtle.
+When you start typing a command, if you hit the up arrow, it will cycle through all the commands in your shell history that start with what you've already typed.
+This is so intuitive you don't even think this was something that had to be added by a plugin.
 - [**zsh-users/zsh-autosuggestions**][zsh-autosuggestions]: Inspired by a similar feature built into the Fish shell, this will show suggestions for common commands you type as you type them.
 Then, just hit the right arrow key to fill in the rest of the command.
   This is sort of like the predictive keyboards on smartphones, however `zsh-users/zsh-autosuggestions` has found a way to make this feature way less annoying.
-- [**zsh-users/zsh-history-substring-search**][zsh-history-substring-search]: At first, I didn't understand what this plugin did, because what it does is very subtle.
-When you start typing a command, if you hit the up arrow, it will cycle through all the commands in your shell history that start with what you've already typed.
-This is so intuitive you don't even think this was something that had to be added by a plugin.
-- [**zdharma-continuum/fast-syntax-highlighting**][fast-syntax-highlighting]: Syntax highlighting at the command line, also inspired by Fish.
+- [**zdharma-continuum/history-search-multi-word**][history-search-multi-word]: More interactive ctrl-R reverse history search
 - [**chisui/zsh-nix-shell**][zsh-nix-shell]: (only on NixOS) Allows Zsh to be used in Nix shells.

-### Shell Prompt
-[My shell prompt](joeys-avit.zsh-theme) is based off the [Oh My Zsh Avit Theme][omz-avit] and is customized to add support for Python virtualenvs via the
-[Oh My Zsh Virtualenv Plugin][omz-virtualenv] as well as Nix shell support when on NixOS.

 ## [`bookmark.zsh`](bookmark.zsh)
 This file is sourced by `.zshrc` and adds a directory bookmark mechanism.
 When in a directory you want to bookmark, run